 India’s population growth caught a faster pace in the third decade of 19th century.
 Until 1920, India’s population growth was steady due to heavy loss of human life due to wars, famines and epidemics.
 The population level arouse since 1921 due to advancement of technology and control forms to combat famine and epidemics making such high losses of mankind.

-For the first time since the setup of systematic census in 1881, Indi’s population enhanced by more than 10% in a decade with census,1931 enumeration a population of 279 million.
+For the first time since the setup of systematic census in 1881, India’s population enhanced by more than 10% in a decade with census,1931 enumeration a population of 279 million.

 - Population of India:- Post independence – Present